 What’s the food like in EVA Air premium economy?

 That’s exactly what I was dying to know.
 Not only was I extremely hungry as they came down the aisles with food cart, I had absolutely no idea what the food was going to be like.
-I’m just gonna let the pictures with captions do the taking (the captions will help too lol):
+Long story short: it was nearly as good as the food I was served in EVA Air 787-9 business class.

 How comfortable is premium economy for relaxing and sleeping?